hanabi/hanabi.github.io/docs/level-21.md

 - First, see the section on the *[Scream Discard](level-6.md#the-scream-discard-chop-move-sdcm)*.
 - Normally, when a player performs a *Scream Discard*, they are discarding their chop (e.g. an unknown and unclued card).
-- However, if a player has both a known-playable card and a known-trash card, then discarding the known-trash card instead of playing their known-playable card would *still* communicate a *Scream Discard* to the next player in the exact same way.
+- However, if a player has both a known-playable card and a known-trash card, then discarding the known-trash card instead of playing their known-playable card is called *Shout Discard*.
+- *Shout Discard* *still* communicates a *Scream Discard* to the next player in the exact same way.
-- This situation is slightly different than the normal case, so we call it a *Shout Discard* to differentiate it from a more-ordinary *Scream Discard*.
+- This situation is slightly different than the more-ordinary *Scream Discard*, so we have a separate name for it.
 - A *Shout Discard* *Chop Moves* the very next player in the exact way that a *Scream Discard* does.
 - A *Shout Discard* forces the next player to **not** discard on their turn in the exact way that a *Scream Discard* does.
 - Normally, a *Scream Discard* is only allowed to *Chop Move* a critical card or a playable card.
 However, unlike a *Scream Discard*, it is permissible to use a *Shout Discard* to *Chop Move* any card that is desirable, even if it is not critical or playable.
 - Normally, a *Scream Discard* is only allowed if the team is at 0 clues (or if cluing the card is impossible).
 However, unlike a *Scream Discard*, it is permissible to use a *Shout Discard* to *Chop Move* regardless of the number of clues that the team has.
-- Normally, a *Scream Discard* would turn into an *Echo Scream Discard* if the next player has a playable card. *Shout Discards* can also turn into *Echo Shout Discards*, but only if the team is completely out of clues and it can be seen to be a "last-resort" move.
+- Normally, a *Scream Discard* would turn into an *Echo Scream Discard* if the next player has a playable card (see below). *Shout Discards* can also turn into *Echo Shout Discards*, but only if the team is completely out of clues and it can be seen to be a "last-resort" move.

 <br />